 I have more than two decades of experience working in communications for non-government, government and commercial concerns.
 I still do a bit of consulting from time to time and am particularly interested in communications work relating to public health and healthcare.

-Vietnamese is my mother language as my parents are from Vietnam.
+Vietnamese is my mother language as my family is from Vietnam.
 My current challenge is trying to raise my own kids bilingually in Vietnamese and English.
-It’s a real struggle, which is why I founded an online community on Facebook called Vietnamese Bilingual Parenting with more than 4500 members from around the world.
+It’s a real struggle, which is why I founded an online community on Facebook called Vietnamese Bilingual Parenting with 5,500 members from around the world.
+I am currently undertaking weekly lessons in Vietnamese with a tutor to improve my language skills.

 English is my dominant and most fluent language because I was born and raised in Australia.
 It’s the only language I know how to write in.

-French was what I learned for a year in high school and since in France, including a summer in Paris.
+French I learned for a year in high school and later in France, including a summer in Paris.
 I can still understand and read a little.
-Although I loved learning French, and still do, I have long felt conflicted given its colonial relationship to Vietnam.
+Although I loved learning French, and still do, I have long felt conflicted about this given the colonial relationship between France and Vietnam.
 But that history is what makes me feel comfortable with it as well.

-Thai entered my linguistic repertoire because I lived and worked in Chiang Mai for over a year.
-I had twice-weekly private lessons for over a year and can still read Thai restaurant menus.
+Thai entered my linguistic repertoire because I lived and worked in Chiang Mai.
+I had twice-weekly private lessons for over a year.
+I've forgotten most of it now but recently found I could understand parts of the Thai dialogue on White Lotus.
+I can still read Thai restaurant menus too.

-Dutch and Italian I know a little of because I spent a year living in Belgium, The Netherlands and Italy while undertaking an Erasmus Mundus Master of Bioethics.
-I've also taken courses in Chinese and Spanish.
+Dutch and Italian I know a little because I spent a year living in Belgium, The Netherlands and Italy while studying.
+I've also taken courses in Chinese and Spanish, so traces of those languages exist in my head too.